cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 > **Note** that quality estimation only supports
 > 2d tasks.
 It supports all the annotation types except 2d cuboids.

-> **Note** that tracks are considered separate shapes
-> and compared on a per-frame basis with other tracks and shapes.

 > **Note** that quality estimation is currently available for tasks and jobs.
 > Quality estimation in projects is not supported.